ARAVINDAN20/NULLCLASS_INTERN_PROJECT__3/README.md

 The project utilizes the following models:

-1. **Nationality and Age Prediction Model**: Trained on the CelebA dataset using the notebook provided in the [Nationality and Age Prediction Model](https://ppl-ai-file-upload.s3.amazonaws.com/web/direct-files/21664895/5060e7af-e280-46a6-9d6a-b89c0aaf8cd2/Untitled3.ipynb) link.
+1. **Nationality and Age Prediction Model**: Trained on the CelebA dataset using the notebook provided in the [Nationality and Age Prediction Model]
-2. **Emotion Detection Model**: Trained on the CelebA dataset using the notebook provided in the [Emotion Detection Model](https://ppl-ai-file-upload.s3.amazonaws.com/web/direct-files/21664895/5f794f27-2022-4f48-b535-619599af1aee/emotion-detection_model3.ipynb) link.
+2. **Emotion Detection Model**: Trained on the CelebA dataset using the notebook provided in the [Emotion Detection Model]https://drive.google.com/drive/folders/10khqBH1FDnEn8MYGHWxgy8XegZvnR8rz?usp=sharing
 3. **Age and Gender Detection Model**: Not provided in the search results, but you can train this model using the CelebA dataset as well.

 ## Contributing